adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 3. Because they are easier to find

-Searching for HTML with a non-semantic classes will yield many results.
-Semantic class are unique, so a search will yield just one result making it easy to track down the HTML.
+Searching for HTML with a non-semantic class yields many results.
+Semantic class are unique, so a search yields just one result making it easy to track down the HTML.

 ## 4. Because they reduce the risk of regression